 Photos and videos

-Once again, in studying how some of the most successful brands work with their ambassadors and uber fans, we found many similarities.
-The top requirement was to create and share PHOTOS, with 93% of the brands listing this activity on their ambassador application.
+In analyzing how some of the leading companies collaborate with their advocates and super fans, we observed several common patterns.
+The top requirement was to create and share PHOTOS, with 93% of these companies highlighting this activity on their recruitment form.

-Going hand in hand with photos is making and sharing videos.
-Brands ask for VIDEO creation in 73% of ambassador applications.
+Going hand in hand with photos is making and sharing VIDEO.
+In fact, creation of videos is specified in 73% of applications.

 Content

 Tying for first place at 93% in the share category is creating CONTENT.
-Essentially, photos are content, so photos probably rank first as the most essential responsibility ambassadors have.
+Essentially, photos are content, so photos probably rank first as the most essential responsibility they have.

 And, of course, they need to share the photographs and content with friends, family and other consumers.